IBM/ibm-licensing-operator/docs/Content/Install_from_scratch.md

   clusterserviceversions.operators.coreos.com   2020-06-04T14:42:13Z
   ```

 - If you get the following response, OLM CRD is not installed.
-Continue with a step 1c.
+Continue with step 1c.

   `Error from server (NotFound): customresourcedefinitions.apiextensions.k8s.io "clusterserviceversions.operators.coreos.com" not found`

 c.
-If you do not have OLM, download it from [the OLM GitHub repository](https://github.com/operator-framework/operator-lifecycle-manager/releases).
-Use following script to download and install the OLM v13.0
+If OLM is not installed, download it from [the OLM GitHub repository](https://github.com/operator-framework/operator-lifecycle-manager/releases).
+Use following script to download and install OLM v13.0

 **Note:** For versions newer than 13.0, the process might differ.